 PSD is providing consultancy support to Laureus Sport for Good Foundation’s plans to invest in new, non-traditional sports for social impact, by researching and preparing a report on the global landscape of skateboarding and dance-based social development organizations, programs and their impact, in select key locations across the world.

 Duration: September 2022 - Ongoing

-PSD has been commissioned by UNESCO New Delhi to conduct a research study to understand the current landscape of the S4D sector in India and the scope for S4D programming in the country.
-The study will focus on how S4D programming in India fits within the United Nations’ 2030 agenda for sustainable development and its alignment with the Sustainable Development Goals (SDGs).
+PSD was commissioned by UNESCO New Delhi to conduct a research study to understand the current landscape of the S4D sector in India and the scope for S4D programming in the country.
+The study focused on how S4D programming in India fits within the United Nations’ 2030 agenda for sustainable development and its alignment with the Sustainable Development Goals (SDGs).

 Duration: August 2021 - June 2022